ShaunAlanJoseph/Study-Tracker-Discord-Bot/README.md

 ### System Specification:
 - **Functional Requirements:**
-  - Users should be able to create, read, update, and delete tasks.
+  - Users should be able to create, read, update, and delete tasks and Time Tables.
   - Users should be able to start and stop focus modes.
   - Users should be able to create and manage playlists and songs.
   - The bot should provide reminders and notifications for tasks and focus modes.
-  - The bot should maintain a history of completed tasks and focus sessions.
+  - The bot should maintain a history of completed tasks, time tables and focus sessions.

 - **Non-Functional Requirements:**
   - **Performance:** The system should handle multiple users and concurrent operations efficiently.